TanyaGr9191/todo-app/README.md

 🔹	GraphQL - provides a flexible and powerful way for clients to request exactly the data they need from an API.
 With GraphQL, the client defines the structure of the data it needs, and the server responds with only the requested data.

-🔹	Drag and Drop - Drag'n'Drop backend compatible with React DnD.
-The application can smoothly use the nice HTML5 compatible backend and fallback on the Touch one on mobile devices!
+🔹	Drag and Drop - Drag-and-drop application added using an open source library that enables simple integration of drag-and-drop functionality to the app.

 ## 🐾 Take your first step